aeternity/tutorials/smart-contract-usage-in-javascript-sdk.md

 ### 4. Deploying the contract bytecode to the blockchain

-To deploy the contract bytecode, add after the previously added lines:
+Having the compiled bytecode we can deploy the contract bytecode by adding this after the previously added lines:

 ```
 // use the client to deploy the contract bytecode to the blockchain, catching eventual errors
 // we have to pass the initState where we choose 10000 as the number of available count and 15 as minimum price per item
 const deployed = await client.contractDeploy(compiled.bytecode, 'sophia', {initState: '(10000, 15)'}).catch(logError);

-// logging the contract adddress to the console, this is later used to call function of the contract
+// logging the contract address to the console, this is later used to call function of the contract
 console.log('deployed contract address:', deployed.address);
 ```

 ### 5. Calling the contract functions

-To call the `reserve` function of the deployed contract.
+To reserve an item in our contract we call the `reserve` function of the deployed contract.
 It can be called by anyone using the blockchain.
 Add after the previously added lines:

 ```
 // call the contract 'reserve' function using the deployed address, 'sophia-address' is used to indicate we are calling using the address